elibooklover/ENGL304-Spring2021/syllabus.md

 ## Statement on Mental Health and Wellness
 Texas A&M University recognizes that mental health and wellness are critical factors that influence a student’s academic success and overall wellbeing.
 Students are encouraged to engage in healthy self-care by utilizing the resources and services available from Counseling & Psychological Services (CAPS).
 Students who need someone to talk to can call the TAMU Helpline (979-845-2700) from 4:00 p.m. to 8:00 a.m. weekdays and 24 hours on weekends.
 24-hour emergency help is also available through the National Suicide Prevention Hotline (800-273-8255) or at [suicidepreventionlifeline.org](https://suicidepreventionlifeline.org/).

+## COVID-19 Temporary Addendum
+### Campus Safety Measures
+To promote public safety and protect students, faculty, and staff during the coronavirus pandemic, Texas A&M University has adopted policies and practices for the Spring 2021 academic term to limit virus transmission.
+Students must observe the following practices while participating in face-to-face courses and course-related activities (office hours, help sessions, transitioning to and between classes, study spaces, academic services, etc.):<br>

+*	Self-monitoring—Students should follow CDC recommendations for self-monitoring.
+Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely if that option is available, and should not participate in face-to-face instruction.
+*	Face Coverings—[Face coverings](https://rules-saps.tamu.edu/PDFs/34.99.99.M0.03.pdf) (cloth face covering, surgical mask, etc.) must be properly worn in all non-private spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain.
+Description of face coverings and additional guidance are provided in the [Face Covering policy](https://rules-saps.tamu.edu/PDFs/34.99.99.M0.03.pdf) and [Frequently Asked Questions (FAQ)](https://provost.tamu.edu/Menu/News/TAMU-Face-Covering-FAQs) available on the [Provost website](https://provost.tamu.edu/Menu/News/TAMU-Face-Covering-FAQs).
+*	Physical Distancing—Physical distancing must be maintained between students, instructors, and others in course and course-related activities.
+*	Classroom Ingress/Egress—Students must follow marked pathways for entering and exiting classrooms and other teaching spaces.
+Leave classrooms promptly after course activities have concluded.
+Do not congregate in hallways and maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces.
+*	To attend a face-to-face class, students must properly wear an approved face covering If a student refuses to wear a face covering, the instructor should ask the student to leave and join the class remotely.
+If the student does not leave the class, the faculty member should report that student to the [Student Conduct office](https://studentlife.tamu.edu/sco/face-covering-violations/) for sanctions.
+Additionally, the faculty member may choose to teach that day’s class remotely for all students, or dismiss the class in the case of a traditional face to face lecture.
+### Personal Illness and Quarantine
+Students required to quarantine must participate in courses and course-related activities remotely, if that option is available, and must not attend face-to-face course activities.
+Students should notify their instructors of the quarantine requirement.
+Students under quarantine are expected to participate in courses and complete graded work unless they have symptoms that are too severe to participate in course activities.<br>

+Students experiencing personal injury or Illness that is too severe for the student to attend class qualify for an excused absence (See [Student Rule 7, Section 7.2.2](https://student-rules.tamu.edu/rule07/).)
+To receive an excused absence, students must comply with the documentation and notification guidelines outlined in Student Rule 7.

 # ENGL 304 Course Schedule
 The course schedule is subject to changes. <br>